-Graduated from Tokyo University of the Arts Faculty of Fine Arts (Department of Sculpture) in 1996.
-Completed the Graduate School of Fine Arts (Sculpture Major), Tokyo University of the Arts in 1998.
-In 1999 he lived in Sakuragawa City of the birthplace and began sculpture work in earnest.
+Graduated from Tokyo University of the Arts Faculty of Fine Arts Department of Sculpture in 1996.
+Graduated from Graduate School of Fine Arts Sculpture Major, Tokyo University of the Arts in 1998.
+After living in Sakuragawa City in 1999, he started his career as a sculptor.

 From 2003 to 2004 he studied at Ateliers Beaux-Arts Site Glacière in Paris, France.

-His wife is a cello player Haruko Kido.
+His wife is the cellist Haruko Kido.
 He is also the father of two children.